kmlawson/dotfiles/docs/vimhelp.md

 	:{#}	move to line #
 	{#}|	move to column # of current line
 	M	move to middle of window
+	H	move to the top of the window
+	L	move to the bottom of the window
 	; ,	next/last instance of f/F find
 	/	search forward
 	?	search back